 What does this provision mean?

-American companies must, regardless of where they are stored, communicate the data in their possession to the American authorities whenever there is a “credible” and “justifiable” need in the context of a criminal investigation.
+American companies must, regardless of their storage location, pass the data in their possession on to the American authorities whenever there is a “credible” and “justifiable” need in the context of a criminal investigation.

-If one exists, it is not territorial.
-Indeed, American companies are targeted, which makes this law extraterritorial, just like the GDPR.
+If there is one, it is not territorial.
+Indeed, American companies are targeted, which makes this law extraterritorial.

-Nota bene: under U.S. law, a company is any company incorporated in the United States OR any company controlled by it.
+Nota bene: under the U.S. law, a company is any company established in the United States OR any company controlled by it.